SAP-archive/teched2019-cloud-cf-product-list/README.md

 ```

 #### OAuth Authorization Server
-The **Extended Services for User Account and Authentication (XS UAA service)** is a multi-tenant identity management service.
+The **Extended Services for User Account and Authentication (XSUAA service)** is a multi-tenant identity management service.
 Its primary role is as an **OAuth Authorization Server**, issuing authorization codes and JWT tokens after the user was successfully authenticated by an identity provider with their Cloud Foundry credentials.
 Furthermore it can act as an SSO service using those credentials (or others).
 It has endpoints for managing user accounts and for registering OAuth 2.0 clients, as well as various other management functions.

 #### OAuth Client
 The **Application Router (approuter)** is an edge service that provides a single entry point to a business application that consists of several backend microservices.
 It acts as reverse proxy that routes incoming HTTP requests to the configured target microservice, which allows handling Cross-origin resource sharing (CORS) between the microservices.
 It plays a central role in the OAuth flow.